ryanm537/Hydar-XYZ/README.md

 There is also functionality for users to browse the site anonymously.
 Users can be invited to boards and create their own boards to invite others.

-We use a proprietary jsp compiler and limit external library usage.
+We use a custom jsp compiler and limit external library usage.